Allison Schroeder

-Allison Schroeder is an American screenwriter.
+Allison Schroeder is an American screenwriter and producer.
 She co-wrote the film Hidden Figures with Theodore Melfi, earning a nomination for the Academy Award for Best Adapted Screenplay.
+Schroeder's other writing credits include Christopher Robin, Frozen II, Heart of Stone, and the newest of her writings, A Minecraft Movie.

 Early and personal life

-Schroeder graduated from Melbourne High School in Florida in 1997.
-While in high school, she interned at NASA, where her grandparents worked.
-She majored in economics at Stanford University, and after working as a consultant for two years, she went to University of Southern California to earn a Masters of Fine Arts in the Film Production Program.
+Schroeder graduated from Melbourne High School in Florida.
+While in high school, Schroeder interned at NASA, where Schroeder's grandparents worked.
+She majored in economics at Stanford University, and after working as a consultant for two years, Schroeder went to University of Southern California to earn a Masters of Fine Arts in the Film Production Program.

 In 2016, Schroeder married writer Aaron Brownstein.
 They have a daughter, Emily, born in 2016.